Vegetarian's Japan Guide

 Ⓒ photo-ac.com

-Around 300 cherry trees surrounding the castle will bloom in early April.
+Around 300 cherry trees surrounding the castle usually bloom in early April.
 With the snow-capped northern Japanese Alps behind, it is probably the best time of the year to get a stunning photo of the castle.

 Starting three days after an announcement by the management office that cherry blossom season has begun, the cherry blossom event Corridor of the Light (Sakuranamiki Hikari no Kairō, 桜並木 光の回廊) will be held for ten days.
 This is when the castle and cherry trees will be illuminated at night.